webeweb/core-bundle/Resources/doc/color.md

 COLOR
 =====

-This package contains the `ColorProviderInterface` to help GUI building or customize some elements.
+This package contains some `ColorProviderInterface` to help GUI building or customize.

 The following color providers are available: